Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 ViewModel

-A state holder that survives configuration changes and manages UI logic.
+A state holder for UI logic that survives configuration changes.

 Gradle

-The build system used to manage dependencies and produce app builds.
+The build system that manages dependencies and produces app builds.

 Room

-A persistence library for local SQLite databases with Kotlin-friendly APIs.
+A persistence library for structured local data storage with SQLite under the hood.

 DataStore

-A modern Android storage solution for preferences and small key-value data.
+A modern storage solution for preferences and small key-value data.

 Found this useful?
 Share this guide: